River Valley Medical Assistants take the World by Storm...

 Personal professional liability insurance is mandatory for all students in Allied Health programs which include clinical requirements.
 The rate is approximately $15.00 per year.
-If students already have his or her own professional liability insurance,he or she will need to show valid proof of such coverage before going on affiliation
+Students will need to show valid proof of such coverage before going on affiliation.

 There are many health service resources in the vicinity of the campus.
 Costs and eligibility requirements vary.
 Please contact area agencies for this information in advance whenever possible.
 Students are responsible for all expenses incurred as a result of medical services required in the event of an accident or injury while on campus or at clinical sites.